STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/97-ConfinedConcrete01 Material.md

-# ConfinedConcrete01 Material
+ # ConfinedConcrete01

 <p>This command is used to construct an uniaxial material
 object of confined concrete in according to the work of Braga, Gigliotti and Laterza (2006).
-The  confined  concrete model  (BGL model)  has  not  tensile  strength  and  degraded  linear unloading/reloading  stiffness  as  proposed  by  Karsan  and  Jirsa (1969).
+The confined concrete model (BGLmodel) has not tensile strength and degraded linear unloading/reloading stiffness as proposed by Karsan and Jirsa (1969).
 The BGL model accounts for confinement effects due to different arrangements of transverse reinforcement and/or external strengthening such as steel jackets or FRP wraps.
 The confinement effect along the column is described as well.
-In order  to  obtain  th e compressive  envelope  curve a  non  linear approach  is  performed  at  each  increment  of  column  axial strain.
-The  sougth  curve  is  obtained  crossing  different stress‐strain  relationships,  each  of  which  corresponding  to  a different  level  of  confinement.
+In order to obtain th ecompressive envelope curve a non linear approach is performed at each increment of column axial strain.The sougth curve is obtained crossing different stress‐strain relationships, each of which corresponding to a different level of confinement.
 Currently, the Attard and Setunge’s model is implemented in calculating each active curve of the confined concrete.
 IMPORTANT: the units to be used are MPa, mm.</p>
 <table>
 <tbody>